 Watch out for

 The card usually offers a sign-up bonus if you spend a certain amount in a specific time frame, but the bonus doesn’t always remain the same.
-The other no-fee card from Hilton, the Hilton Honors™ Card from American Express (This offer is no longer available on our site), may offer a better value depending on when you apply.
+The other no-fee card from Hilton, the N/A (This offer is no longer available on our site), may offer a better value depending on when you apply.

 As with most no-annual-fee cards, there are alternative cards with annual fees that can earn you more rewards.
 If you decide you want to earn higher rewards and can afford an annual fee, you can upgrade your Citi® Hilton HHonors™ Visa Signature® Card to a Hilton card that offers more rewards.